nicole-tan/Cornell-VEL/README.md

 * Model the surrounding room
 * Add legs and have them follow the arm movement appropriately
 * Create a GUI that allows users to add ID in, input1 -> output 1 -> percentage...input4 -> output4 -> percentage where percentages are gain [amount of movement], speed, and/or accuracy
-* Balloon popping target practice game implemented
+* Balloon popping target practice game
+* Working on grip trigger system that will allow you to throw object

 ###Helpful Links
 *Rigging a skeleton in Maya: https://www.youtube.com/watch?v=gUPbbhnUXhY